- Find a Park

 Mobile Interface: DiscoverCamping.ca/Mobile/

-Berg Lake Trail ReservationsTo book your reservation on the Berg Lake Trail for the 2017 season, please visit www.discovercamping.ca.
-Please note, starting on October 1, 2017 you can start booking your Berg Lake Trail adventure for the 2018 season!
+Berg Lake Trail ReservationsTo book your reservation on the Berg Lake Trail, please visit www.discovercamping.ca.
+Please note that, each year, reservations are available beginning October 1 for the following season!

 - News Release: Reserve your spot for two popular BC Parks adventures